cleancoindev/irondai-security-LERC20-System/README.md

 # ERC20 Staking Machine
-Dapp that implements a "fake-stake" mechanism on any ERC20 token.
+Dapp that implements a "time-stake" mechanism on any ERC20 token.
 The code is written specifically for a fixed-supply ERC20 token, but it can be easily extended also to ERC20 mintable token.

 A demo of the Dapp can be found here ([demo](https://gr3yc4t.github.io/ERC20-Staking-Machine/client/build/index.html))